-A friend of mine posted a question on Facebook today, asking:
+A friend of mine posted a question on Facebook a few days ago, asking:

 “Parents – do you agree with the policy that has been in place in the UK for a few years now that children should not experience losing?
 We don’t have tournaments anymore, we have festivals where everyone is a winner […]” – Facebook post